17 Things You Should Know Before Renting a Car in Portugal

 As the saying goes… Always better safe than sorry!

-Always rent a car with full insurance coverage (meaning 0 deductible).
+Always rent a car with full insurance coverage (meaning 0r deductible).

 And be careful when making the reservation to check for accidents, theft, crash & third-party coverage.
-The latter usually requires an extra fee.
+The latter typically incurs an additional fee.

-I always prefer to pay a little extra and rent a car with full insurance for peace of mind because I know that whatever happens I will be covered.
+I always prefer to pay a little extra and rent a car with full insurance for peace of mind, knowing that whatever happens, I will be covered.

 9. Renting a car with credit card insurance

 Many travelers forget that some credit cards offer insurance for rental cars.
-Coverage applies to all major countries in the world, including Portugal itself.
+This coverage applies to all major countries worldwide, including Portugal.

-Yet, some car models may not be covered, check the regulations of your credit card company before counting on this service.
+Yet, some car models may not be covered.
+Check the regulations of your credit card company before using this service.

-Towing costs and any charges for loss of use and administrative fees may be covered, if such charges result directly from a covered loss.
+Towing costs, charges for loss of use, and administrative fees may be covered if they result directly from a covered loss.

-It sounds amazing, huh?!
+It sounds impressive, huh?!
 Well, the only issue is that you must decline the rental company’s offer of any partial or full collision coverage.
-This includes any other similar damage and loss (CDW/LDW) insurance offered by the
+This includes any similar damage and loss (CDW/LDW) insurance offered by the car rental company.

-In this case, what the rental company might do is raise that bond value they block on your credit card to cover possible problems and the deductible.
+In this case, what the rental company might do is raise the bond value they block on your credit card to cover possible problems and the deductible.

 The negative side to this is that when using credit card insurance, you will have to pay the damage first and then ask for a reimbursement.

-However, as I mentioned before, in some countries the rental companies include the CDW in the rate, so you no longer have the right to the card coverage.
+However, as I mentioned before, in some countries, the rental companies include the CDW in the rate, and it cannot be deducted.

 So make sure you check that in advance.
-Although we always hope that nothing happens and we trust that we are careful, you never know and mishappenings can be due to other driver’s negligence and we are just in the wrong place at the wrong time.
+Although we always hope that nothing happens and trust that we are careful, you never know.
+The negligence of other drivers can cause mishaps, and we may simply be in the wrong place at the wrong time.

 10. Additional driver